lfreitasds/Webscraping-Star-Jeans/README.md

 ## 5 - Conclusions

-Web scrapping is very appropriate for understanding a competitor's pricing strategy.
+Web scrapping is very appropriate for market trend analysis.
+It is widely used to collect data from several online shopping sites and compare the prices of products and make profitable pricing decisions.

 A scheduled ETL process is also extremely beneficial, saving a lot of time and effort.
 The script can run independently with the extracted data being moved into a centralized data repository.